jtarrio/pascual/manual/chapter2.md

 This program only contains one statement, which causes the string `Hello world!` to be written out on the screen.
 The `writeln` procedure does the job.

 In Pascal, a procedure is a type of subroutine.
-A subroutine is a named segment of code that can be invoked (or _called_) from different parts of the program.
+A subroutine is a code segment with a name that can be invoked (or _called_) from different points in the program.
 It's like having a mini-program that the program can execute several times with different parameters.
-In Pascal, the parameters for the procedure are specified between parentheses right after the procedure's name.
+In Pascal, you specify the parameters for the procedure between parentheses right after the procedure's name.

-Pascal compilers provide many subroutines that our programs can invoke to do many useful things.
+Pascal compilers provide many subroutines our programs can invoke to do useful things.
 Programmers can also define their subroutines, which I'll show you how to do later in this chapter.
 For now, in this program, we call the `writeln` procedure, which our compiler provides, with the parameter `'Hello world!'`, and this procedure writes out the value of its parameter to the screen.

 What is the value of the parameter?
-It is enclosed by a pair of single quotes (`'`), which tells the compiler that it is a character string.
+It appears enclosed by a pair of single quotes (`'`), which tells the compiler it is a character string.
 Therefore, the value of the parameter `'Hello world!'` is the character string `Hello world!`, which is what the `writeln` procedure writes out on the screen!

 And with this, we reach the `end` keyword with a period (`.`) at the end, which marks the end of the program.